Python SDK

 async with picsha.AsyncClient(api_key="sk_your_key_here") as client:

-# Uploading large RAW/HEIC files asynchronously
+# Uploading large RAW/HEIC files asynchronously with content moderation bypassed

 upload_result = await client.upload(